Guide

 Number keys on the remote.
 Unlike a Roku or Apple TV remote, the Xumo voice remote has a numeric keypad.
 You can type a channel number to jump directly to it, the same way you would on a cable remote.

 Pause and rewind live TV.
-Pressing pause on the remote during live TV freezes the broadcast through a live-TV buffer in the Spectrum TV app.
-You can rewind through the buffer or resume.
+Pressing OK during live TV pauses the broadcast through a live-TV buffer in the Spectrum TV app for up to 30 minutes.
+Pressing Left rewinds back through the buffer.
 This was a long-missing feature on the Spectrum TV app and now works on the Xumo specifically.

 Smaller and quieter than a cable box.
 The Xumo Stream Box measures about 3.75 by 3.75 by 0.75 inches and has no fan.